 Currently, GSC doesn’t have a swimming pool.
-However, part of NCL’s improvement plan for the future does include a swimming pool complex and water features including a lazy river.
+However, part of NCL’s improvement plan for the future includes a swimming pool complex and water features including a lazy river.

 If you have a WiFi package on board the ship, you won’t be able to use it on Great Stirrup Cay.
-The signal doesn’t reach the island.
+Your ship’s signal doesn’t reach the island.

 How do you get around on Great Stirrup Cay?

-Unlike some other cruise line private islands, there isn’t a regular shuttle or tram to transport guests around Great Stirrup Cay.
+Unlike some other cruise line private islands, GSC doesn’t have a regular shuttle or tram to transport guests around.
 One exception is transportation to Silver Cove, since it’s a bit of a hike from where you’ll exit your tender.